Imogen is a choreographer, director and movement director. She works throughout the UK and Europe and is based in London.

 Imogen is mentor for the visual artist Heather Agyepong, for her development of But We Are Still Here, 2018.

-Imogen works as Creative Director for the music artist Zilla at Accidental Records.
-Album to be released 2018.
+Imogen was Creative Director for the music artist Zilla at Accidental Records in 2018.

 Imogen acted as a mentor, on behalf of Old Vic New Voices, for the young company Snuff Box Theatre on their production BITCH BOXER, which played at the 2012 Edinburgh Festival Fringe, starring Charlotte Josephine.